jerobado/Study/Qt/Qt Installer Framework/How to create an installer.md

     </Package>
     ```

+4. Create a `license.txt` file, paste the content of your choosen license and put the file in the **meta** directory.

-4. Create and package your application in `.zip` file in `data` directory
+5. Create and package your application in `.zip` file and put it in the `data` directory

-5. Run `binarycreator` tool
+6. Run `binarycreator` tool

     On Windows
     ```